mikaelsundell/colorpicker/README.md

 LibWebp: Copyright 2010 by Google Inc. All Rights Reserved.

+OpenCV: Copyright (C) 2015-2024, OpenCV Foundation, all rights reserved.

 Tiff: Copyright (c) 1988-1997 by Sam Leffler and Copyright (c) 1991-1997 by Silicon Graphics, Inc. All rights reserved.

 The Qt Company Ltd.: Copyright (C) 2016 by The Qt Company Ltd. All rights reserved.

+sRGB color profile icc file, Copyright International Color Consortium, 2015

 The use of the above-mentioned software within this product is in compliance with the respective licenses and/or terms and conditions of the copyright holders.
 The inclusion of these third-party libraries does not imply any endorsement by the copyright holders of the products developed using their software.